Keirin: Keirin in Japan

+History

 Track cycling began as one of four allowed betting sports in Japan in 1948, and has since become very popular there.
 In 1957, the Nihon Jitensha Shinkōkai (NJS; Japan Bicycle Association) was founded to establish a uniform system of standards for the sport in Japan.
 Today keirin racing is regulated by the JKA Foundation.
-In 2011, the sum of bets placed on keirin races exceeded ¥600 billion (approximately US$5 billion), and the number of attendees in the races was approximately 4.9 million people.
+In 2011, the sum of bets placed on keirin races exceeded ¥600 billion (approximately €B or B), and the number of attendees in the races was approximately 4.9 million people.

 Aspiring professional keirin riders in Japan compete for entrance into the Japan Keirin School.
-The 10 percent of applicants who are accepted then undergo a strict 15-hours-per-day training regimen.
+The 10% of applicants who are accepted then undergo a strict 15-hours-per-day training regimen.
 Those who pass final examination must still be approved by the Japan Keirin Association before being allowed to compete.

 Japanese races for women were reintroduced in July 2012, under the title of "Girls Keirin" (ガールズケイリン).
 Women were previously permitted to participate from 1949 until 1964.
 Like the men, the women must also undergo a strict training regimen at the Keirin School.

 Champions from Japan

 Koichi Nakano (中野 浩一, Nakano Kōichi) was one of the first Japanese keirin athletes to compete outside of his native country, Nakano holds the best matched sprint record as a track cyclist at the UCI Track World Championships with a record of ten consecutive professional Sprint World Track Cycling Championship wins from 1977 to 1986 against mostly western European pro track cyclists, although he never won the Keirin World Championship.
 At that time, many leading sprint riders were from the Eastern bloc countries and competed in separate "amateur" events.

-Katsuaki Matsumoto (1928-2021) is the all-time professional keirin athlete with the most wins - 1341 - over his career (he retired in 1981 at the age of 53).
+Katsuaki Matsumoto (1928–2021) is the all-time professional keirin athlete with the most wins (1341) over his career.
+He retired in 1981 at the age of 53.